VCityTeam/UD-SV/Vocabulary/Readme.md

 ---

-## Feature
-"**abstraction of real world phenomena** NOTE: A feature may occur as a type or an instance.
-Feature type or feature instance should be used when only one is meant.[Victoria Terminology Harmonization Meeting]This class describes how a feature class shall be constructed in an Application Schema.
-In accordance with the conformance clause of the standard, instances of this class are instanciated as feature classes in an Application Schema" - ISO 19101

 ## Data Modelling
 In *[Klein 1987] H. K. Klein and R. A. Hirschheim, “A Comparative Framework of Data Modelling Paradigms and Approaches,” The Computer Journal, vol. 30, no. 1, pp. 8–15, Jan.
 1987, doi: 10.1093/comjnl/30.1.8.* data modelling is defined as:
 > the activity by which a [data model](#Data-Model) is applied to derive a logical organization that is documented in a (conceptual) schema.